Xerass/BasicML/ASL/ASLLetters/readme.md

-an image classifier of ASL letters, utilized mobilenet achieved 100% acc on validation set..
+an image classifier of ASL letters, utilized mobilenet achieved 100% acc on validation set